udacity/nd064_course_1/exercises/go-helloworld/README.md

 ### Step 3.
 Deploy to Kubernetes:
 ```
-# run the application
+# Shortcut method to run the application with headless pods
 kubectl run test --image pixelpotato/go-helloworld:v1.0.0
+# Another way to deploy the application
+kubectl create deploy go-helloworld --image=pixelpotato/go-helloworld:v1.0.0
+# Display the pod name
+kubectl get pods
+# Copy the pod name from the output above

-# access the application on the local host
+# Access the application on the local host
-kubectl port-forward test-97856cf4-6fvjw 7111:6111
+kubectl port-forward pod/go-helloworld-fcd468f98-rsj7p 6111:6111
 ```
+Access the application in the local machine on http://192.168.50.4:6111/ or http://127.0.0.1:6111/